Introduction

 A component exposes event handling and state management.

-Any type that implements the anathema::widgets::components::Component
+Any type that implements the anathema::component::Component

 trait is a component.